 Fuzzy fall visitors: Caterpillars that attract attention and could cause needless concern

-Hickory tussock moth larva
+Hickory tussock moth

-When you are a white caterpillar, you attract a great deal of attention.
-The furry larva has a line of black down its back.
+This white caterpillar is the juvenile stage of the hickory tussock moth (Lophocampa caryae).
+The furry larva has a line of black down its back (Photo 1).
 Sometimes, the black line looks more like individual tufts than a line.
 There are also four small areas on the body where there is a very thin cluster of black hairs that are longer than the rest of the fuzz.
 These are called “pencils” and are found with one on each “corner” of the body, sort of like a black spot at each corner of a rectangle.

 Woolly worm or woolly bear

 The woolly worm or woolly bear (Pyrrharctia isabella) is the caterpillar that people look to for a prediction about the coming winter (Photo 3).
 The story goes that the narrower the rust brown stripe in the center of the body is, the harsher the winter will be.
 Sadly, the truth is much less captivating.
 The amount or lack of brown is a regular feature of genetic diversity.
 Larvae are born black, and the central brown stripe can widen to a variable degree as the woolly bear develops into later stages of its life.